 These novels are recommended for students Grade 3+.

 Jingle by Gordon Korman If your students love the Swindle series, then this is the perfect book for them.
-It’s a novel, but it’s full of laughs that your students can read the whole month through.
-This makes a great read-aloud.
+It’s full of laughs that your students can read the whole month through.

 When Santa Fell to Earth by Cornelia Funke Twinklestar the least reliable reindeer takes off after a storm and causes Santa to land in a less than friendly environment.
 This one actually has a movie version that would make an interesting comparison.

 A Boy Called Christmas by Matt Hagg If you’ve ever wondered what Father Christmas was like as a child, this book answers that question and so many more.
-It’s a great story that feels old and traditional with modern storytelling.
 This is a classroom favourite!

 Truce by Jim Murphy What happens when the soldiers in the middle of a world war disobey their commanding officers to stop the fighting on December 25?
 This book is a little darker.
 It will depend on the maturity of your students, but it provides a different view of Christmas that isn’t all Santas and decorations.
 The illustrations are meant for a slightly older audience.

 A Christmas Carol by Charles Dickens Give your students the gift of classic literature with this tale where Scrooge visits the past, future and present to learn more about himself.